 A student may not have more than one incomplete grade at any given time.
 Students who receive more than one incomplete grade on their permanent record will have an academic hold placed for registration and will not be permitted to continue enrollment for the subsequent semester until the incomplete grades have been resolved.
-Students who have previously registered for a future semester with more than one incomplete grade posted must resolve the outstanding incomplete grades prior to the first day of the next semester of enrollment or their registration will be administratively cancelled before the end of the drop/add period for that semester.
+Students with more than one incomplete grade posted must resolve the outstanding incomplete grades prior to the first day of the next semester of enrollment or their registration will be administratively cancelled before the end of the drop/add period for that semester.